minhoag/wumps-impact/README.md

 # DISCLAIMER

-Wumps Impact is a fan project, not affiliated with miHoYo or HoYoverse.
-Use of this private server is intended for personal and private use only.
-Be aware that using private servers may violate the game's terms of service.
+Wumps Impact is a fan project, not affiliated with miHoMo.
+This private server is intended for personal and private use only.